If you've ever passed a kidney stone, you know that kidney stone pain can be intense.

 To help prevent kidney stones, you should:

-- Drink lots of water.
-You should drink 8 glasses of water (8 ounces) each day to stay hydrated.
+- Drink lots of water — At least 8 glasses of water (8 ounces per glass) each day to stay hydrated.

 - Eat plenty of fruits and vegetables.